Lay ministries: The Church counts on you

 -

-These tasks, although important, do not make the layperson a priest.
+These tasks, though important, do not make the layperson a priest.
 Their legitimacy comes from pastoral authority and their sacramental root is Baptism and Confirmation, not ordination.

 Lay ministries: saints in the everyday

-Every lector, Communion minister, catechist or participant in any lay ministry not only performs a function, but is called to be holy in their service.
+Each reader, minister of Communion, catechist, or participant in any lay ministry not only fulfills a function, but is called to be holy in their service.

-The true effectiveness of their work does not depend solely on technique or formal compliance, but on a life given and coherent with the faith.
-Being a lector or catechist implies preparing the heart, cultivating prayer and living the Gospel so that every word, every gesture and every encounter transmits the presence of Christ.
+The true effectiveness of their work does not depend solely on technique or formal compliance, but on a life offered and coherent with the faith.
+Being a reader or a catechist means preparing the heart, cultivating prayer, and living the Gospel so that every word, every gesture, and every encounter may convey the presence of Christ.

-The lay ministry thus becomes a path of personal sanctification: it is not enough to transmit knowledge, distribute the Eucharist or guide catechesis if one does not first live one’s faith with authenticity.
+Lay ministry thus becomes a path of personal sanctification: it is not enough to transmit knowledge, distribute the Eucharist, or guide in catechesis if one does not first live one’s own faith with authenticity.

 The holiness of the layperson transforms their ministry, making it a light for others and true support for priests.
 Every act of service, however small it may seem, is a living testimony of God’s love and an example that inspires the whole community.

-Being a layperson who serves is being holy in the ordinary, reflecting the Gospel not only in function, but in every aspect of life.
+To be a layperson who serves is to be holy in the ordinary, reflecting the Gospel not only in the function, but in the whole of life.